Tilak612/Salesforce_Video_Caller/README.md

 To install the Video Caller package, follow these steps:

-1. Click on the [Installation Link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t2w0000093oMy) to access the Salesforce org's login page.
+1. Click on the [Package Installation Link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t2w0000093oMy) to access the Salesforce org's login page.

 2. After successful installation, navigate to the Salesforce setup page and search for "Session Setting".
 Click on it.